-If your organization wants to begin using ShakeAlert, please contact your local ShakeAlert Regional Coordinator to learn more about the benefits of ShakeAlert and discuss your project.
+If your organization is interested in exploring a technical or CEO partnership, please contact your local ShakeAlert Regional Coordinator (contact information below) to learn more and discuss your project.

-Become a Beta User if your organization wants to understand how the ShakeAlert System works and the products it produces in order to evaluate if you want to become an end user or product developer.
-Beta Users take no actions based on ShakeAlert information.
+Become a Evaluation Partner if your organization wants to understand how the ShakeAlert System works and the products it produces in order to evaluate if you want to become an end user or product developer.
+Evaluation Partners take no actions based on ShakeAlert information.

 Lucy Walsh – email@example.com

 - ShakeAlert technical partners should meet the following criteria:

 - Alerts and actions must be fast enough to be effective.
 Delays of more than 5 seconds will significantly reduce the value of the alerts.

 - All technical partners must adhere to USGS mandated alerting thresholds.

 - must be tolerant of system errors including false, missed, or late alerts and incorrect intensity estimates.